German Kriegsmarine (Navy) at the beginning of the Second World War in September 1939.

 By May 1941 the strength of the Kriegsmarine had reached 404,000 men in all ranks.

 In contrast to many of the other important navies, the Kriegsmarine was lacking its own planes.
-An Luftwaffe officer had been send to OKM and was in charge of giving the Navy with its demands in the air.
+An Luftwaffe officer had been sent to OKM and was in charge of giving the Navy with its demands in the air.
 The Fuehrer der Marineluftstreitkrafte was Major-General Geissler and either his planes as well as crews had been carefully picked for the extraordinary duties they had to undertake.

 WW2 started with both outstanding results as well as serious setbacks.
 U-boats achieved their initial significant triumphs by sinking the British aircraft carrier Courageous and battleship Royal Oak, and magnetic mines introduced the British with an unpleasant if exclusively short-term surprise.

 Naval units enjoyed a significant part in the conquest of the Polish coastal citadel at Westerplatte close to Danzig; German vessels smartly carried German troops to Norway during Operation Weser Crossing and U-boats threatened Britain’s ocean-going life-lines.